AidenCMG/ESP32MarauderTerminalPrint/README.md

   <br><br>
 <b>This fork intends to improve the functionality of the Marauder firmware for those using barebones generic esp32 boards with no screen or even an sd card.</b>

+# Improvements
+Prints pcap data as base64 instead of raw binary when outputting to the terminal.
+This makes the data easier to handle for interfaces like PuTTY, allowing you to simply copy the output and decode back into a binary file.
+<br><br>

 # In The Works
-<b>Currently working on a more easily handled format for pcap data being printed to the terminal.</b>
+-Clarifying start and end of captured packets.
 <br><br>
-<b>Looking into Evil Portal functionality without writing index.html to sd card.</b>
+-Looking into Evil Portal functionality without writing index.html to sd card.
+<br><br>
+-The stopscan command doesn't always work... looking into that.